Do you want to get to know your ideal clients better? Are you struggling to identify who your dream clients are and how to approach them?

 Understanding your clients at that level will help you to create products that they will love to buy and treasure for a long time.

-This kind of socio-economic information used to be enough to do successful marketing, but in the last 15 years or so we have all changed a lot and we all belong to different tribes.
-‘Older’ people are harder to stereotype these days, so age or gender alone will not tell you enough to identify your clients.
-Therefore these next questions will help you to get to know your clients at a deeper level.
+This kind of socio-economic information used to be enough for successful marketing, but in the last 15 years or so we have all changed a lot and we all belong to different tribes.
+‘Older’ people are harder to stereotype these days, so age or gender alone will not tell you enough about your dream clients.

 GET INTO ACTION:

-Get a piece of paper and start writing down some of your answers to the questions below.
-Or first read through the entire blog post (it’s a long one, but a good one!) and then return to the start here and answer the questions.
+Get a piece of paper and write down some of your answers to the questions below.
+Or read through the entire blog post first (it’s a long one, but a good one!) and then return to the start here and answer the questions.
 Or bookmark this page or print it off.

 Q2: What jobs and hobbies do your ideal clients have?